Is the food supply safe?

 As of December 2019, the FDA has conducted eight surveys designed to measure certain PFAS in foods generally and from specific areas with environmental contamination.
 Overall, we have found that very few foods have detectable levels of certain PFAS.
 From our recent surveys of foods that are part of the general food supply, the results of our first round of testing showed that out of 91 foods, two samples—ground turkey and tilapia—had detectable levels of one type of PFAS called PFOS.
 The PFOS levels that were measured in these samples were very low and are not likely a health concern.
 The second round of testing included 88 foods and showed that one sample—tilapia—had a detectable level of same type of PFAS.
 Again, the PFOS level found in the tilapia sample is very low and is not likely a health concern.

-Publications from our previous work and data tables from our more recent surveys are available on the FDA’s PFAS webpage.
+For publications from our previous work and data tables from our more recent surveys, please see Analytical Results of Testing Food for PFAS from Environmental Contamination.

 Do the results mean I should avoid tilapia or other seafood?